Ashvanth11/engagement-recognition/README.md

 ## Usage
 ### Step 1: Extract Frames

-Run the get_frames.py script to extract frames from the DAiSEE videos:
+Run the get_frames.py script to extract frames from the DAiSEE videos.

-python get_frames.py

 Frames are stored in the Frames directory, organized into subdirectories for training, testing, validation, and final testing.